 Remember, they didn't even put on a defense here.

-Um, you can make an argument that it could have tainted the jury pool.
+And in many ways, the January 6th committee last night, even playing Bannon, you can make an argument that it could have tainted the jury pool.

-Uh and I think of a very effective one.
+And I think a very effective one.

 That would be up to the courts to decide.